MuqaddasFatima514/DecodeLabs-Internship/README.md

 Cleaned a raw e-commerce dataset by identifying and correcting data quality issues to improve consistency and usability for future analysis.

 ### Tasks Performed
-- Removed duplicate records
+- Checked for duplicate records
 - Handled missing values
 - Standardized data formatting
-- Corrected inconsistent entries
-- Renamed and organized column headers
+- Checked for inconsistency
 - Prepared the dataset for analysis

 ### Tools Used